A new Puerto Rico Status Act has will soon be introduced in Congress.

 There have been 100 status bills for Puerto Rico, according to a Johnson City Press editorial.
 We haven’t found that many, but there have been quite a few:

 These bills have had as many as 181 cosponsors.
 They have been discussed in committees.
 They’ve had roll call votes.
-But none of them have become law.
+But none of them has become a law.
 Does that mean that another statehood bill will fail?
 No. Many other territories have had multiple statehood bills.
 They are states now.

 How does a bill become a law?

 Other Members of Congress have introduced bills for Puerto Rico.
-Rep. Don Young of Alaska, for example, has introduced status bills for Puerto Rico.
+Nydia Velazquez introduced a “self-determination” bill, and then joined with Gonzalez-Colon to introduce the Puerto Rico Status Act, which passed the House last year.
+Rep. Don Young of Alaska introduced status bills for Puerto Rico.
 Any congressperson can do this.
 Rep. Young said in his 1997 bill, “Full self-government for Puerto Rico is attainable only through establishment of a political status which is based on either separate Puerto Rican sovereignty and nationality or full and equal United States nationality and citizenship through membership in the Union and under which Puerto Rico is no longer an unincorporated territory subject to the plenary authority of Congress arising from the Territorial Clause.”
 This is still true today.

 Often, a bill will gather co-sponsors.
 These are other members of Congress who support a bill.
 They might be listed as cosponsors when the bill is first filed, or they may add their names later.
 All voters can contact their congressional representatives and ask them to support the bill.
 This is our opportunity as voters to make sure that our reps know how we stand on the issues they’ll vote on.
 That’s our voice.